 If you are diagnosed with cervical cancer, follow your doctor's

 Finding and treating precancerous tissue in the cervix is the best way to prevent cervical cancer.
-Talk to your doctor about when you should have pelvic exams and Pap tests done.
+Talk to your doctor about when you should have Pap tests done.
 Another good approach is to reduce your risk of exposure to the HPV virus.
 There are currently two methods to do this:

 Safe sexual practice—Limit the number of sexual partners and use latex condoms.

 HPV vaccines—The vaccines protect you against some types of HPV.
 One vaccine, called Gardasil, is used to prevent cervical cancer by protecting against four types of HPV.
 Another vaccine, called Cervarix, is also approved for prevention by protecting against two HPV types.
 The vaccines are routinely given to girls aged 11-12 years old.
 A catch-up vaccine is given to young women who haven't been vaccinated.

 The Pap test is used to screen for cervical cancer.
 It is also used to detect cervical dysplasia.
 A sample of cells is collected from the cervix to be tested.
 HPV can also be screened by testing the same sample of cells.